CleverRaven/Cataclysm-DDA/COMPILING_osx.md

-### Building Cataclysm-DDA w/ OSX and SDL frameworks
+Instructions for compiling on Mac OSX with SDL frameworks

 Tested with OS X 10.8.4, Xcode 4.6.2.
 I haven't played it extensively but it builds and runs.
 Not sure if it compiles with older OS/XCode versions.

+This worked for me, your mileage may vary.

-The font looks a little weird in the SDL version.
+(The font looks a little weird in the SDL version.
+Not sure why).

-#### Prerequisites:
+## Prerequisites:

 - ncursesw and gettext.
 Use fink, homebrew, or macports, or build them (see below).
 - SDL framework: http://www.libsdl.org/download-1.2.php
 - SDL\_ttf framework: http://www.libsdl.org/projects/SDL_ttf/

-#### Install frameworks
+### Install frameworks

-Install SDL.framework and SDL\_ttf.framework in /Library/Frameworks
+Copy SDL.framework and SDL\_ttf.framework to /Library/Frameworks
 or /Users/name/Library/Frameworks.

-#### Build ncurses and gettext:
+### Build ncurses and gettext:

-This worked for me, your mileage may vary.
-The --prefix=$(HOME)/opt/catdda paths below are just examples.
+The --prefix=$HOME/opt/catdda paths below are just examples.
 If --prefix= is omitted, the prefix will be /usr/local, and 'make install' should be replaced with 'sudo make install'.
 I use ~/opt/catdda at the moment so it stays out of the way of other stuff.

 ncurses - latest is 5.9: http://ftp.gnu.org/pub/gnu/ncurses/